© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Margidunum Roman Station is a scheduled monument protected by Historic England under reference 1006395.
 View the official record →

-Margidunum is a Roman auxiliary fort located near East Bridgford in Nottinghamshire, dating to the 1st century AD.
+Margidunum is a Roman fort located near Castleford in Nottinghamshire, situated on the Fosse Way.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006395.

 Margidunum Roman Station is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006395.